GHAPS selects Grimes as next superintendent

 Navigating through a superintendent search can be strenuous, especially in the middle of the school year.

-For Grand Haven Area Public Schools, the current deputy superintendent is already in perfect position to maintain the district’s momentum.
-That’s why hiring Scott Grimes at Wednesday’s special school board meeting made so much sense.
+And that's why Grand Haven Area Public Schools officials say the current deputy superintendent, Scott Grimes, is already in a perfect position to maintain the district’s momentum.

+During a special meeting Wednesday, the school board approved hiring the 32-year veteran of the Grand Haven district as superintendent.

-A 32-year veteran of the district, Grimes was unanimously approved to become the district's next superintendent after current superintendent Andy Ingall announced his retirement last month.
+Grimes will replace the current superintendent, Andy Ingall, who announced his retirement last month.
+Ingall is stepping down at the end of December.

-“When we hired Andy, Scott was a member of that pool of people that were interviewed for the position,” GHAPS Board of Education president Carl Treutler said.
-“Four current board members had been through that process and knew that Scott met the vetting requirements of the Michigan Association of School Boards (MASB).
+“When we hired Andy, Scott was a member of that pool of people that were interviewed for the position,” GHAPS Board of Education President Carl Treutler said.
+“Four current board members had been through that process and knew that Scott met the vetting requirements of the Michigan Association of School Boards.
 He’s an exceptionally qualified candidate and brings extensive knowledge of the district and a true dedication to student success.”

 Since he's already an integral part of the district’s leadership team, his selection was viewed as a seamless fit, which was welcome in the wake of so many difficult decisions the board has faced over the past 18 months.

-Grimes acknowledged his appreciation for previous superintendents Keith Konarska and Ingall, who have given him valuable mentorship.
+Grimes acknowledged his appreciation for the district's most-recent previous superintendents, Ingall and Keith Konarska, who have given him valuable mentorship.

-With Grimes already so familiar with the district and it’s necessities, he pointed to the initiatives that need addressed after battling through COVID-19 over the past 18 months.
+Grimes pointed to the initiatives that need addressed in the Grand Haven district after battling through COVID-19 for the past 18 months.

-“The first thing is to get through COVID and get back to running things,” Grimes said.
+“The first thing is to get through COVID and get back to running things,” he said.
 “Then we have to look at facilities and those things that have been put on the back burner over the last couple years.
-Everybody is working really hard to get through COVID but we still have to make sure we’re updating our facilities.”
+Everybody is working really hard to get through COVID, but we still have to make sure we’re updating our facilities.”

 Pending successful contract negotiations, Grimes will begin his duties as superintendent on Jan.
 1, 2022.

-His vision, he said, is to continue the district's mission in providing exceptional educational experiences and committed success for all students, striving for exemplary programs and opportunities to meet their diverse needs.
+His vision, Grimes said, is to continue the district's mission in providing exceptional educational experiences and committed success for all students, and striving for exemplary programs and opportunities to meet their diverse needs.

 (0) comments